 Earlier in the week, Sightsavers CEO Dr Caroline Harper was interviewed by the Guardian for an article on the UK government’s announcement it would double its spending on the fight against NTDs.

 Britain has pledged to spend £360 million on efforts to eliminate NTDs over the next six years, and another £88 million on research to develop drugs and diagnostics.
 This will provide a billion treatments.

 Dr Harper welcomed the new investment and told the Guardian: “These diseases are really, really horrible – they make people’s lives a misery.
 With trachoma, imagine if all your eyelashes were running inwards and every blink you had was agony – that’s the kind of thing this can stop.
 This money is going to help us get much further towards actually getting rid of these diseases.
 That means these people are no longer debilitated and are able to contribute to their communities.”

 Sightsavers’ Connecting the Dots programme, which provides vocational training to people with disabilities to help them support themselves, was featured on the BBC World Service on Tuesday.
 The ‘Outlook’ programme featured an interview with former Ugandan child soldier Simon Peter Otoyo, who was forced to fight for the Lord’s Resistance Army and was blinded when he was wounded in combat.
 He later managed to escape.

-Using skills he acquired on the Connecting the Dots programme, he now teaches knitting at the Amor Foundation Vocational Training Institute, challenging stereotypes about the visually impaired and enabling him to support his wife and son.
+Using skills he acquired on the Connecting the Dots programme, he now teaches knitting at the Amor Foundation Vocational Training Institute, challenging stereotypes about visually impaired people.
+His teaching job enables him to financially support his family.